hWeitian/invoice-app-frontend/README.md

 - Create insertion orders for sales of advertising space
 - Create invoices based on details in insertion orders
-- Invoices uses daily exchange rate taken from [MAS API](https://www.mas.gov.sg/statistics/exchange-rates)
+- Invoices uses monthly exchange rate taken from [MAS](https://eservices.mas.gov.sg/Statistics/msb/ExchangeRates.aspx)
 - Add payments to invoices
 - Overview of all advertisements space sold for each issue
 - Add administrators to the application with [Auth0](https://auth0.com/) authentication